mpsilfve/fpb-tools/README.md

 It should be noted that `fpb-lemmatize.test` only contains words from Finnish Parsebank which are known to OMorFi.
 Results on words not known to OMorFi may differ so lemmatization accuracy might be worse than 74%.

 Lemmatization speed using a 1.90 GHz processor was around 35K tokens/second.
 Additionally, model loading took 4.92 seconds (with a 180MB lemmatization model).
-Memory requirement for training was approx. 6GB.